 Expected consequences of worsening severe water shortages in Quebec (CASCADES project)

-This project will document and analyze the consequences of water shortages from the point of view of their cascading effect on the well-being of populations.
+This project is documenting, analyzing and projecting the consequences of water scarcity in terms of their cascading effects on the well-being of human populations and ecosystems.

 Project details